If your business is looking into how to implement a winning B2B SEO strategy, you’ve come to the right place.

 By now, you’ll have a ton of keywords down on paper and you’re ready to start progressing further along in the process.

-After conducting keyword research and understanding what your target audience is searching for, it’s time to figure out how you’re going to provide them what they want.
+After conducting keyword research and understanding what your target audience is searching for, it’s time to figure out how you’re going to provide them with what they want.

 This is where content strategy comes into play.